Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey: Extrapolative PEs

-In the original Transformer paper \cite{vaswani2017attention}, there is few discussion regarding the design insights or theoretical interpretation of their Sinusoidal PE.
-This has led many researchers to question its necessity and effectiveness, especially the blame on the extrapolation deficit, which points to the same trigonometry-based RoPE \cite{su2021roformer} as well.
-To understand the bad extrapolation caused by current trigonometric PEs, we investigate and summarize two insights from distint views as below:
+In the original Transformer paper~\cite{vaswani2017attention}, there is little discussion regarding the design insights or theoretical interpretation of their SinPE.
+This has led many researchers to question its necessity and effectiveness, especially the blame on the extrapolation deficit, which also points to the same trigonometry-based RoPE~\cite{su2021roformer}.
+To understand the lousy extrapolation caused by current trigonometric PEs, we investigate and summarize two insights from distinct views as follows.

-\begin{itemize} \item[$\bullet$] From a mathematical view, as Su \cite{transformer-upgrade-7} explains in his blog, extrapolation, which involves inferring the whole from local information, depends on the high-order \textit{smoothness} of the function.
-However, to accommodate sufficient positional information, these PEs are designed as combinations of high-frequency oscillatory trigonometric basis functions.
-This choice makes it challenging for the models to generalize without specific learning during training stages. \item[$\bullet$] From a training view, due to the wavelength or period of the basis functions increases exponentially, proportional to $\{\beta^i\}_{i=0}^{d/2}$, training samples constrained by currently supported $L_{max}$ are typically too short for the rear low-frequency dimensions to span the entire periodic cycle.
-This suggests only a few dimensions perceive complete periodic information thus receiving sufficient training for extrapolation, and the boundary is defined as \textit{critical dimension} in \cite{liu2023scaling} (e.g. for Llama2-4k \cite{touvron2023llama2}, the critical dimension is only 92).
+\begin{itemize} \item From a mathematical view, as Su~\cite{transformer-upgrade-7} explains in his blog, extrapolation, which involves inferring the whole from local information, depends on the high-order \textit{smoothness} of the function.
+However, these PEs are designed as combinations of high-frequency oscillatory trigonometric basis functions to accommodate sufficient positional information.
+This choice makes it challenging for the models to generalize without specific learning during training stages.

+\item From a training view, due to the wavelength or period of the basis functions increasing exponentially, proportional to $\{\beta^i\}_{i=0}^{d/2}$, training samples constrained by currently supported $L_{max}$ are typically too short for the rear low-frequency dimensions to span the entire periodic cycle.
+This suggests only a few dimensions perceive complete periodic information, thus receiving sufficient training for extrapolation, and the boundary is defined as \emph{critical dimension} in ~\cite{liu2023scaling} (e.g., for Llama2-4k~\cite{touvron2023llama2}, the critical dimension is only 92).
 Consequently, direct extrapolation becomes prone to failure when relying on these poor-learned low-frequency components. \end{itemize}